 Conclusions and outlook

-An algorithm was presented that was capable of yielding adapted plans of similar quality as the original treatment plans.
-Adaptation of beamlet’s position and energy alone (here termed as geometrical adaptation) was proven to be insufficient.
-However, tuning the weight of a subset of beamlets after this geometrical adaptation was proven successful.
+An algorithm was presented that is capable of yielding adapted plans of similar quality as the original treatment plans.
+Adaptation of beamlet’s position and energy alone (geometrical adaptation) was shown to be insufficient.
+However, tuning the weight of a subset of beamlets after this geometrical adaptation was successful.
 Several geometrical adaptation modes were individually tested and compared.
-It was shown that allowing the change of individual beamlets position and energy (the Free mode) yielded the best results, although using an isocenter shift with free energy changes also yielded results very close to it.
+It was shown that allowing the change of individual beamlets position and energy (the Free mode) yielded the best results, although using an isocenter shift with free energy changes yielded results very close to it.
 A consequence of these adaptation modes is the creation of many energy layers that might deem the plan undeliverable.
-This would be alleviated by clustering them in a number of layers considered deliverable, but it was not yet studied.
-The usage of range shifters for the energy adaptation may prevent the creation of these energy layers, however, these modes gave higher doses to the CTV and OARs.
+This could be alleviated by clustering them in a number of layers considered deliverable.
+While the usage of range shifters for the energy adaptation may prevent the creation of these energy layers, these modes gave higher doses to the CTV and OARs.

-The timing here reported might grant its usability within an online adaptation workflow, depending on the institution requirements.
-Furthermore, simple parallelization and hardware improvements will bring the framework into faster times.
-The full adaptation workflow would also need to perform the CBCT acquisition and processing, the DIR calculation and the contour propagation and verification.
-Further investigations on these topics should be conducted.

-Thus, the algorithm here presented has the potential to be applied within an online adaptation workflow.
-Its application may allow margin reduction and the consequent plan quality improvement, as well as reduce the number of need re-plans in H&N.
+The efficiency of our online adaptation workflow makes the method applicable for on-line adaptation while the patient is set up for treatment.
+Parallelization and hardware improvements might improve the framework even further.
+The full adaptation workflow would need to perform the CBCT acquisition and processing, the DIR calculation and the contour propagation and verification.
+Our methods may allow margin reduction and the consequent plan quality improvement, as well as reduce the number of required re-plans for H&N cancer treatments.

 Ahn, P.H., Lukens, J.N., Teo, B.-K.K., Kirk, M., Lin, A., 2014.
 The use of proton therapy in the treatment of head and neck cancers.
 Cancer J. Sudbury Mass 20, 421–426. https://doi.org/10.1097/PPO.0000000000000077